JaakkoLipp/JaakkoLipp/README.md

 - 🎓 Studying Computer Science & Business at LUT-University.
 - 💼 Working at Telia as a Technical Specialist, enhancing my expertise in ICT.
 - 🌱 Currently diving deep into AI-driven development through my bachelor's thesis.
-- ✨ Passionate about leveraging ML and AI in software engineering.
+- ✨ Passionate about leveraging intelligent automation and DevOps in software engineering.

 <br>